Bhavikom/Android-Basic-Interview-Question-Answer/README.md

 	Sticks with android, for future broadcast listeners.
 For example if BATTERY_LOW event occurs then that intent will be stick with android so that if any future user requested for BATTER_LOW, it will be fired.
 	An intent that is used with sticky broadcast, is called as sticky intent.
 This intent will stick with android system for future broadcast receiver requests.

+**47 Explain the difference between implicit and explicit intent ?**

+	Below is the difference between the two intents

+	Explicit Intent: An explicit intent is where you inform the system about which activity or system component it should use to generate a response to this intent.
+	Implicit Intent: An implicit intent allows you to declare the action you wish to carry out, after which the Android system will check which components are registered to handle that specific action.

 **47. What is Intent Filter ?**